dortania/dortania.github.io/topbar/a-about.markdown

 # Installation Guides

-Now that you know your hardware is supported, it's time to to finally setup your hackintosh, we have 2 main guides currently avalible to help you on this journey
+Now that you know your hardware is supported, it's time to to finally setup your hackintosh, we have 2 main guides currently available to help you on this journey

 * [OpenCore Desktop Guide](https://desktop.dortania.ml/)
   * The main OpenCore guide